esp-pandev/esp-pandev/README.md

 ### 📜 About Me

-🎯 I’m passionate about technology and solving real-world problems through innovative software and database systems.
+🎯 I’m passionate about technology and contributing in solving real-world problems through tech solutions.
 📈 I aim to become a recognized expert in web development and data-driven systems.
 🌐 Based in Port Moresby, Papua New Guinea
 📚 Always learning — currently exploring more in Cloud Solutions and Cybersecurity.